arangodb/docs/3.8/arangosearch-analyzers.md

 }
 ```

+The *properties* allowed for this Analyzer are an object with the following
+attributes:

 - `type` (string, _optional_):
   - `"shape"` (default): index all GeoJSON geometry types (Point, Polygon etc.)
   - `"centroid"`: compute and only index the centroid of the input geometry